microsoft/tale-suite/README.md

         python benchmark.py --agent agents/llm_wlkthr.py wlkthr --envs JerichoEnvZork1

 *Note: The walkthrough agent does not add ">" to its action history as this causes the llm to then generate ">action" which is not accepted by the game engine.
+For example, the llm will first generate "action" but this will be appended to the context as ">action".
+Thus, the llm will then generate ">action1" which is not accepted by the game engine.

 ## Benchmarking LLMs